Shares slip in Asia after bond yield spike hits Wall St

 Investors tend to reassess their holdings when yields rise quickly.
 Technology stocks are most vulnerable after having soared during the pandemic, making them look pricier than the rest of the market.
 Bank stocks, in contrast, tend to do better when bond yields are rising because higher yields mean banks can charge higher rates on mortgages and other loans.

-In energy trading, the price of U.S. crude oil rose 52 cents to $64.35 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, the price of U.S. crude oil rose 98 cents to $64.81 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped 4.2% on Thursday after OPEC members agreed to leave most of their existing oil production cuts in place.
+Brent crude, the international standard, surged $1.14 to $67.88 per barrel.

 The Senate is moving forward with President Joe Biden's stimulus bill, with most of the negotiations now happening between the more moderate Democrats in the Senate and the White House.